 - Complete the online application at http://tinyurl.com/adulttellerapp.

 - Details for submitting the video audition are included.
 Adults selected through feed-in festivals are not required to submit a video.
 Video auditions are reviewed by the Story Crossroads Board.
-Applicants will be informed of acceptance via email by May 1, 2022.
+Applicants will be informed of acceptance via email no later than May 1, 2024.